hglm/texgenpack/README.md

 library.
 It also contains a Windows port (which requires some configuration to provide pthreads and GTK+ for GUI).

+The detex repository (https://github.com/hglm/detex.git) contains a stand-alone texture decompression library derived from texgenpack that also contains a viewer program.
+It superseeds texgenpack for this purpose as it is more complete and flexible, but does not contain texture compression functionality.
+It is the intention that a future version of texgenpack will make use of detex.

 See the file README for more detailed instructions.